 With tents huddled together in the wilderness, camping makes for an intimate experience; with just six tents on a small island in the heart of the Okavango Delta, Duba Explorers Camp embodies the true intimacy of under-canvas luxury.
 Persian carpets, soaring ceilings covered in fabric, ivory canvas walls and a king-sized bed – dressed in royal blue and draped in mosquito nets – combine to make this an unforgettable glamping experience.

-- Duba Expedition Camp has plush furniture and carpets in its guest area. © Great Plains Conservation
+- Duba Explorers Camp has plush furniture and carpets in its guest area. © Great Plains Conservation

-- Your tent at Duba Expedition Camp comes with a glorious four-poster bed. © Great Plains Conservation
+- Your tent at Duba Explorers Camp comes with a glorious four-poster bed. © Great Plains Conservation

 - Duba Expedition Camp is set in the private Kwedi Reserve. © Great Plains Conservation